ali-johnston/2024_trends-abundance-paper/README.md

 - `abd_ppy`: abundance-weighted mean rangewide percent per year trend.
 - `prop_decline_range`: proportion of 27 km cells with declining trends within range.

 **`ebird-trends_simulations_focal-species_2021.parquet`:** simulation results for a subset of four species: Hermit Thrush, Hooded Warbler, Redhead, and Snow Goose.
+This file is located in the Zenodo component of the archived materials.
+The columns of the data table are:
 - `species_code`: 6-letter eBird species code.
 - `season`: season for which the trend was estimated.
 - `scenario_id`: unique integer ID for each simulation scenario (1-10).